 The Trustee Board has been formed by all the Trustees and in accordance with the Articles of Association.
 The number of Trustees shall not be less than three and shall not be subject to any maximum.
-As and when vacancies arise, or a shortage of specific skills is identified, the Trustees decide when recruitment or elections will take place according to the availability of suitable candidates and convenient to the operational needs of college.
+As and when vacancies arise, or a shortage of specific skills is identified, the Trustees decide when recruitment or elections will take place according to the Articles of Association, the availability of suitable applicants and the operational needs of the college.